petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

 ---
 # Using a Microservice Client Extension

 A microservice client extension is a standalone server process that relies on OAuth 2 for communication with Liferay.
 The microservice is a resource server and Liferay is the authorization server.
 See [Using OAuth 2](../../../../headless-delivery/using-oauth2.md) for more information.
 The sample projects in this demonstration ingest the payload from a protected route in the resource server (microservice) and display it in a front-end widget based on a [custom element](../../front-end-client-extensions/understanding-custom-element-and-iframe-client-extensions.md) client extension.
-In order to coordinate with the standalone [Spring Boot application](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html#getting-started), two client extensions types are used in this example:
+In order to coordinate with the standalone [Spring Boot application](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html#getting-started), two client extension types are used in this example:

 | Deployable or Runnable Code                            | Type                                                                                                                                    | Description                                                                                                       | Workspace Sample                |
 |:-------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------|:--------------------------------|